Would you like to know what a good response rate to your satisfaction survey is?

 Fool me once, shame on you.
 Fool me twice, shame on me.
 Fool me three times?

 You can write as much as you like in your email about how ‘my feedback is important’, but if you don’t take the time to read it and respond, then actions speak louder than words..
 Customers will only give you the benefit of the doubt once.

-We’ve got a lot of advice about why you should respond to feedback, but in the context of this guide, all that’s important is that not doing so will kill your response rate long-term
+We’ve got a lot of advice about why you should respond to feedback, but in the context of survey response rates, all you need to know is that is that not responding will kill your response rate long-term.

 This means that many of your customers are wonderful, and will actually take time out to help your business by giving you feedback, if you ask.

 However, your customers don’t owe you anything.
 So other than the handful who are absolute saints and will give you feedback come rain or shine, you’re going to need to convince them that taking 30 seconds to fill in your form is worth their while.

 One of the most powerful ways of doing this is to remind the customer what’s in it for them.
 This is fundamental to all sales and marketing, but it bears repeating here.

 Don’t rely on customers to send you feedback out of the goodness of their hearts (although some will!) – make sure there’s something in it for them, and make sure you’re making this clear to them.
 No, we’re not talking about incentives – you don’t need to bribe your customers!

 All you need to do is make it clear that you’re going to use this feedback to make your business better – that’s of massive benefit to them.

 They already like you well enough (they’ve paid you money, right?) – so make it clear that this is a chance for them like you even better.
 Remember – they have two options: stay with you, or switch to a competitor.
 Switching is hard work that they’d rather avoid – so make sure they know that if they give you feedback, they’ll never, ever have to switch.